-All proprietary funds are accounted using the economic resources measurement focus.
-With this measurement focus, all assets and all liabilities associated with the operation of these funds are included on the balance sheet.
+All proprietary funds are accounted for using the economic resources measurement focus.
+With this measurement focus, all assets, deferred outflows of resources, and all liabilities, and deferred inflows of resources associated with the operation of these funds are included on the statement of net position.
 The accrual basis of accounting is utilized by proprietary fund types.
 Under this method, revenues are recorded when earned and expenses are recorded at the time liabilities are incurred.